t16ing/env2/README.md

 - Wallpapers for login screen, lock screen, and desktop background
 - Transparent Background

-Install scripts does the customization:
+Install these scripts for customization:
 - `install/01-base/install-gnome-shell-extension.sh`
 - `install/02-develop/install-vscode-and-others-transparent.sh`
 - `install/03-customization/install-variety.sh`
 - `install/03-customization/install-mac-style.sh`
 - `install/03-customization/install-mac-style-patch-nautilus-icon.sh`

-## Take a Look at Install Scripts
+## Optional Install Scripts

 In a fresh new installed Linux Distro, packages and features can be enabled by these install scripts: